 About the Program

-An advanced professional administrative credential program for full-time administrators holding a Preliminary Administrative Services Credential (PASC), the Clear Administrative Services Credential offers mentoring, support, and assistance based on the California Professional Standards for Educational Leaders (CPSELs).
+An advanced professional administrative services credential program for full-time administrators holding a Preliminary Administrative Services Credential (PASC), the Clear Administrative Services Credential offers mentoring, support, and assistance based on the California Professional Standards for Educational Leaders (CPSELs).

 Through an Individualized Mentoring Plan (IMP) students’ performance expectations, professional development objectives, and learning activities are identified.
 Artifacts which demonstrate student progress in meeting the IMP professional development objectives are maintained in a portfolio.

-Throughout the the program, students’ advancement toward their objectives are assessed.
+Throughout the program, students’ advancement toward their objectives are assessed.
 A culminating assessment forms the basis for certifying that students have successfully met all professional development objectives in the IMP and have met the level of administrative competence to merit recommendation for the Clear Administrative Services Credential.

 Faculty members strive to challenge students to develop visionary leadership, scholarly practice, and exemplary character and engage in the scholarship of discovery, integration, application, and teaching to prepare students who are: